babak2/HAAMoS/README.md

 - Census-based Immigration:
     - Set the CensusBasedFlowInImmigration parameter to either "true" or "false" based on your preference.
     - If set to "true," the model will utilize census values and functions with census vacancy rates.
-    - If set to "false," you can specify your own value using the FlowInImm parameter.
+    - If set to "false," you can specify your value using the FlowInImm parameter.

 Make sure to adjust these parameters in the Const class of the HAAMoS model to suit your desired settings and then execute the model accordingly.